niktaghanei/differential-gene-expression-analysis/README.md

 # differential gene expression analysis

-This project was designed as a hands-on practice to gain familiarity with RNA-seq data analysis in R and to develop skills in both coding and biological interpretation.
+This project was intended to be a practical exercise to become familiar with RNA-seq data analysis in R and to develop skills in both coding and biological interpretation.

-The main biological question addressed in this study is:
+The main biological question being asked in this study is:
-**How does infection with Francisella tularensis affect gene expression levels in the human monocytic cell line THP-1?**
+**What is the effect of Francisella tularensis infection on gene expression levels in the human monocytic cell line THP-1?**

-THP-1 cells are derived from patients with acute monocytic leukemia and are commonly used as a model for studying immune responses in monocytes.
+The THP-1 cell line is derived from patients with acute monocytic leukemia and is widely used as a model system to study immune responses in monocytes.

 # **Dataset**
-The RNA-seq dataset used in this project was obtained from the NCBI Gene Expression Omnibus (GEO):
+The RNA-seq dataset used in this project was downloaded from the NCBI Gene Expression Omnibus (GEO) database:

 - Accession number: GSE306199
 - Organism: Homo sapiens